General Electric workers, shareholders protest at annual meeting

-IMPERIAL, Pennsylvania (Reuters) - General Electric CO (GE.N) employees and shareholders voiced frustration on Wednesday with the company’s poor performance, while attending the first annual meeting under Chief Executive Officer John Flannery, who has presided over a 43 percent decline in GE’s stock price since taking over on Aug.
+IMPERIAL, Pennsylvania, April 25 (Reuters) - General Electric CO employees and shareholders voiced frustration on Wednesday with the company’s poor performance, while attending the first annual meeting under Chief Executive Officer John Flannery, who has presided over a 43 percent decline in GE’s stock price since taking over on Aug.
 1.

 Several dozen union workers from GE factories in Pennsylvania, Canada and elsewhere protested outside a GE facility here, where about 450 shareholders gathered for the meeting.